ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 The first component of an hypothesis test is: $\hat{\phi} - H_0$.

-Since any estimation of $\phi$ will not be exactly zero, even if the true value of $\phi$ is zero, we need to decide if the difference between the estimated value and $H_0$ is enough to conclude that is unlikely that the true value of $\phi$ is actually zero.
+However, looking this difference is not enough to reach a decision., we need to decide if the difference between the estimated value and $H_0$ is **enough** to conclude that is unlikely that the true value of $\phi$ is actually zero.

-The **second** component of an hypothesis test is measure of variation of the estimated values.
+The **second** component of an hypothesis test is a measure of variation of the estimated value.
 Assume the difference between the estimated value and $H_0$ is 10.
-This tan can be a small if the standard deviation of $\hat{\phi}$ is 1,000 and it can be big if the standard deviation of $\hat{\phi"}$ is 0.1.
+This can be small if the standard deviation of $\hat{\phi}$ is 1,000 and it can be big if the standard deviation of $\hat{\phi"}$ is 0.1.

 The second component component of an hypothesis test is: $\sigma_{\hat{\phi}}$